iLib-js/ilib-tools-common/README.md

 ### v1.1.0

-- Added ResXliff class (represents an xliff file as a list of Resource instances)
+- Added ResourceXliff class (represents an xliff file as a list of Resource instances)
 - Added TranslationSet class (sets of Resources)
 - Introduced some backwards compatibility support so that this library can be used with loctool plugins.